 What do you do for students who are unable to attend or participate in school due to anxiety and school refusal, but can benefit from interaction with peers outside the home?
 First Children Services has a solution with our Transitions Program!
-The Transitions Program is a small group, center-based, home instruction program for students in grades 5-12 who are not able to attend their public schools due to anxiety, depression, or other mental health challenge.
-First Children is a New Jersey Department of Education approved clinic and agency for home instruction, counseling, and other related services.
+The Transitions Program is a small group, center-based, home instruction program for students in grades 6-12 who are not able to attend their public schools due to anxiety, depression, or other mental health challenge.
+First Children is a New Jersey Department of Education program for home instruction, counseling, and other related services.

 Designed with School Districts in Minds

 The Transitions Program model was designed to meet the needs of sending school districts